 If we can reach out to and connect with our Manas, this other dimension within ourselves, we could make our mind our strongest ally.
 We could both be on the same side instead of one half having to constantly tame and subdue the other.
 We would see that it’s only the ego wearing an intellectual mask, parading around as the master, and choose to hand over the reins to the charioteer instead of allowing the horses to pull us to different directions.
 And the compass to enable us to do this is ethics – that inner moral code that helps us make the right, just and noble choice, time after time.

-Delia Steinberg Guzman, the International Director of New Acropolis says, “It doesn’t matter that it’s not fashionable to be good, honest, just, prudent, courteous, brave, generous and dignified; the truth is that, without these and other similar characteristics, there will be no quality of life.
+Delia Steinberg Guzman, the Honorary President of International Organisation New Acropolis says, “It doesn’t matter that it’s not fashionable to be good, honest, just, prudent, courteous, brave, generous and dignified; the truth is that, without these and other similar characteristics, there will be no quality of life.
 And the facts demonstrate this.
 In the spiritual aspect, without falling into fanatical and intransigent formulas, some answers have to be offered to the questions of the soul, which wants to know what we are doing here in the world, where we come from and where we are going…It’s true, we all want quality of life.
 But we want to give life its real and broad meaning and make sure that this quality improves us in all aspects.
 Then we will be more efficient, happier, more intelligent, a little wiser, and we will be able to wear the badge of human beings with pride.”
 (1)

 This is the great battle, the Mahabharata that Arjuna fought, ostensibly defending a kingdom against cousins-turned-enemies, but symbolically representing an inner battle between our virtues and the myriad desires that threaten to obscure them.